ComsKeaneDev/nav-si/README.md

 ## Voice control

-### To switch between tasks:
+1) Press 'Record' button (will receive confirmation of "on")

-- Press 'Record' butt
+### Basic commands:
-  - Say 'Switch to [object/text] detection'
+- To switch tasks: "Switch to [object/text] detection"

-### Object detection:
+- To receive a report on current search settings: "Search settings"
-- Press 'Record' button
+- To turn positional/color (only for object detection) information on/of: "[Position/Color] [on/off]"
-  - To detect all objects: give a prompt containing the phrase "all objects" ("Read out all objects around me")
+    - Default: positional information on, color information off

-  - To search: give a prompt containing the target object(s) ("I'm searching for my laptop and keys")
+### Updating search:
-    - Then... to start searching with color information: say "start color"
+- Object detection: give a phrase containing the target object(s) or the words "all objects"
-    - Then... to stop searching with color information: say "stop color"
+    - "I'm searching for my laptop and keys"

-### Text detection:
+    - "Announce all objects around me"
-- Press 'Record' button
+- Text detection: give the exact target text ("stairs") or say "all text"
-    - To detect all text: say "all text"
+    - "stairs"
-    - To search: give the exact target text ("stairs")
+    - "all text"